Disability-selective abortion

-The genetics and abortion issue is an extension of the abortion debate and the disability rights movement.
+Disability-selective abortion is the abortion of fetuses that are found to have non-fatal mental or physical defects detected through prenatal testing.
 Since the advent of forms of prenatal diagnosis, such as amniocentesis and ultrasound, it has become possible to detect the presence of congenital disorders in the fetus before birth.
-Specifically, disability-selective abortion is the abortion of fetuses that are found to have non-fatal mental or physical defects detected through prenatal testing.
 Many prenatal tests are now considered routine, such as testing for Down syndrome.
 Women who are discovered to be carrying fetuses with disabilities are often faced with the decision of whether to abort or to prepare to parent a child with disabilities.
+Discussion of disability-selective abortion is an extension of the abortion debate and the disability rights movement.